 - ¼ cup Ruled.me maple syrup (recipe here)

 - ½ teaspoon vanilla extract

 - 2 tablespoons psyllium husk powder

 Salted Caramel Glaze

-- 2 1/2 tbsp.
-Torani Sugar Free Salted Caramel
+- 2 ½ tablespoons Torani Sugar Free Salted Caramel

 1. Slice 6 Oz.
 Burgers’ Smokehouse Country Bacon into small bite size chunks.
 Either freezing the bacon for 30 minutes prior, or using scissors normally helps with this process.

 2. Heat a pan to medium-high heat and cook the bacon until crisp.

 3. Once crisp, remove the bacon from the pan and allow to dry on paper towels.
 Save excess bacon grease to saute vegetables or other meats in it.

 4. Preheat oven to 325F.
 In 2 separate bowls, separate the egg yolks from the egg whites of 5 large eggs.